 Bryan also discussed how he showed people in WWE that he has the ability to get over on the microphone.

 To check out the entire interview, watch it below.

-Thanks to Kris Walpool for contributing to this article.
-Got a news tip?
+Kris Walpool contributed to this article.
+Got a news tip or correction?
 Send it to us by clicking here.